 Spring must be coming!
 The Museum Liaunig is about to reopen!

 Who can fail to be inquisitive?
 For a year, cranes, bulldozers and cement mixers have dominated the skyline of the new building.
-However, from this May onwards, reality and the museum will both make their comeback.
+However, from April 26 onwards, reality and the museum will both make their comeback.
 And after this break, life will return to the Liaunig complex with fresh élan and an additional 2,500 square metre of space.
 "Realities" is the title of the exhibition in the large hall and this will include works by Peter Pongratz, Martha Jungwirth, Kurt Kocherscheidt, Wolfgang Herzig, Robert Zeppel-Sperl and Franz Ringel, who formed an important group in Austria’s post-war art scene.
 New is the extensive, triangular room for temporary exhibitions, which in 2015 will be dedicated to the Irish artist Sean Scully.
 Moreover, if visitors were excited in the past by the exhibition of golden artefacts from Africa, they will be even more delighted by the fact that ready for the reopening year this has been supplemented with a display of further items from the Liaunig family collection.
 Special shows will be dedicated to decorated glassware and portrait miniatures dating from the 16th to the 19th century.

 From the outside, the extension to the museum is barely visible, as the new areas are virtually all underground.
 Apart from the triangular gallery with adjacent atrium and the rooms for the glass and portrait miniature collections, which are located directly behind the gold collection, a shop now augments the museum’s facilities.